Finite Field Multiple Access: Encoding of EP Codes

-Now, we introduce the conception of \textit{finite-field multiuser code (FFMC)}, which is presented for an EP code constructed over an extension field GF($p^m$) where $m \ge 2$.
-We take the UD-EP code $\Psi_{\rm B}$ constructed over GF($2^m$) as an example.
-The UD-EP code $\Psi_{\rm B}$ is used to support an $m$-user FFMA.
+Now, we introduce the conception of \textit{multiuser code (MC)}, which is presented for an EP code constructed over an extension field GF($2^m$) where $m \ge 2$.
+We take the orthogonal UD-EP code $\Psi_{\rm o,B}$ constructed over GF($2^m$) as an example.
+The orthogonal UD-EP code $\Psi_{\rm o,B}$ is used to support an $m$-user FFMA.
 We assign $C_j^{\rm td}$ to the $j$-th user for $1 \le j \le m$, and the FFSP is calculated as